Supported by

 Corporate executives need to understand how sustainability can impact strategy and decision making.
 It is important to have a medium- to long-term strategy – that is, not how sustainability will affect the company next year or what the immediate impact will be for the company, but its benefits over the long term.
 Eight years remain until 2030 to achieve the Sustainable Development Goals (SDGs).
 CEOs need to acquire knowledge that supports them in implementing ambitious goals and strategies.

 Many companies today have a Chief Sustainability Officer (CSO) or a comparable person who is responsible for sustainability across departments.
 They are responsible for developing sustainability strategies that are approved by the Executive Board.
 At the same time, they are motivators, stimulators, agitators, coordinators, and often translators and “shapers.”
-They shape sustainability in the company in such a way that it is aligned with various internal and external target groups.
+They design sustainability within the company and further training in such a way that it is tailored to different internal and external target groups.
 In addition, they are responsible for reporting and work with various departments to implement sustainability strategies and achieve set goals.
-Therefore, the training of CSOs focuses on qualifying them as agitators or change agents.
+This is why the training of CSOs focuses on qualifying them as agitators, or more precisely as change agents.

 Business Sustainability Today:

 In Switzerland, there are also many small and medium-sized enterprises (SMEs) that often do not have their own sustainability department.
-What kind of sustainability training do SMEs need?
+What kind of training or further education and sustainability training does an SME need?

 Judith Walls: